oat-sa/taohub-articles/forge/QTI-in-TAO.md

 ### Feedback

-Only modal feebacks are available for now.
+Only modal feedbacks are available for now.
 It enables you to define a message to be displayed to the test taker after the item completion.
 You can select simple rules based on the score value or the correct response.<br/>

 No adaptative item feature as defined by QTI is planned so far.